gloveboxes/prompt_flow_workshop/docs/azure_provision.md

     <!-- ![](media/codespaces_open.png) -->

     !!! warning
-        Be sure to stop the Codespace when you are done to avoid incurring charges.
+        When you have finished, be sure to stop the Codespace to avoid incurring unnecessary charges.

 ## Step 3: Load grounding data